 7. Now click ‘Submit Comment’.

-Only users on the blog who are assigned the role of administrator or editor are able to edit or delete comments left on other Edublogs blogs.
+Only users on the blog who are assigned the role of administrator or editor are able to edit or delete comments left on blogs.
 If you need a comment deleted or edit you need to ask the blog owner to do this.

 Threaded comments allow readers to reply to other comments inline/nested which encourages better discussion and responses.